-In practice, it is rather restrictive to assume a change point is determined by a single biomarker.
-For example, Zhao et al. (2014) investigated the change point of leukocyte telomere length (LTL) for diabetes incidence in the Strong Heart Family Study.
+For many practices, it is rather restrictive to assume the change point determined by a single biomarker.
+For example, Zhao et al. (2014) investigated the change point of leukocyte telomere length (LTL) for diabetes incidence in the Strong Heart Family Study (SHFS).
 In the same study, the change point based on LTL has been observed to depend on triglycerides and high-density lipoproteins (HDL), indicating that the incidence of diabetes can change dramatically depending on a combination of all these biomarkers.
-To better model this general change-point pattern, a natural extension of the change-point model, considered here, is a Cox proportional hazards model with a change hyperplane.
-More specifically, we assume that the log-hazard ratios of some covariates differs, depending on whether a linear combination of baseline biomarkers is larger than an unknown threshold.
+To better model this general change point pattern, a natural extension of the change point model to be considered in this paper is a Cox proportional hazards model with a change hyperplane.
+More specifically, we assume that the log-hazards ratios of some covariates are different depending on whether a linear combination of baseline biomarkers is larger than an unknown threshold.
 In other words, the risk profiles for subjects whose baseline biomarkers are above the hyperplane can be very different from those who are below.